 That night, much to my dismay, my boyfriend chose not to shout UNAGI at me as I walked through the door.

-Our Verdict: A fantastic introduction to self defense, comprehensive teaching and great fun… even if it does leave every muscle in your body aching for a couple of days afterwards.
+Our Verdict: A fantastic introduction to self defence, comprehensive teaching and great fun… even if it does leave every muscle in your body aching for a couple of days afterwards.

 Our Score: 8/10